Thank you for reserving a ski or snowboard lesson at Arapahoe Basin!

-Head to the 6th Alley Bar & Grill in the base area for a delicious lunch or apres snack and a bloody Mary (ranked the best in Summit County for 2021).
+Head to the 6th Alley Bar & Grill in the base area for a delicious homemade lunch, early dinner, or snack plus a bloody Mary, Colorado draft beer, or hot cocoa.
 Then stop by Arapahoe Sports to shop all of our awesome snow gear and souvenirs.

 Bringing someone with you who doesn’t ski or ride?
 They can still get on the mountain!

 We offer scenic chairlift rides from our base to mid-mountain at 11,500 feet where you can enjoy beautiful views of the Continental Divide and house-smoked BBQ at Black Mountain Lodge (pictured below).
-Foot passengers get one, roundtrip lift ride on the Black Mountain Express for just $20.
+Foot passengers get one, roundtrip lift ride on the Black Mountain Express.
 These tickets must be purchased online in advance.

 Keep Your Season Going

 Enjoy what you have learned!
 Save over daily lift ticket prices.
 Remember: lift tickets are not sold on-site and sell out some busy weekends.
 Must buy online in advance!